shinywhitebox/planner-docs/src/manual/concepts/sharing.md

 - Select a sheet to share to (it must exist already)
 - Select a tab within the to share to

-{%info "Desktop Only" "At the moment; sharingn is only possible from a desktop browser version of the app. "%}
+{%info "Desktop Only" "At the moment; sharing is only possible from a desktop browser version of the app. "%}

 {%warning "Careful!"
 "Sharing will overwrite everything in the selected sheet.
 Make sure you've selected the right one!"%}